JamesUgbanu/jamesugbanu/README.md

 # James Ugbanu

-Senior Software Engineer focused on backend systems, cloud infrastructure, and product engineering.
+Senior Software/Infrastructure Engineer focused on backend systems, cloud infrastructure, and product engineering.

 I build software that is meant to hold up in production: APIs, distributed workflows, deployment systems, and the platform decisions behind them.
 My work has spanned fintech, identity, travel, and community products, with a consistent focus on reliability, scalability, cost awareness, and practical engineering judgment.